Sign in

 Hot versus Cold Lamination

-If you're not laminating anything bigger than 16x20, you might consider an inexpensive flatbed hot press, something by Seal perhaps (I've got a "frog" that's at least fifty years old and still going).
-With the right choice of materials you can mount and laminate at one go.
-There are bigger flatbed presses and even fancy "hot glass vacuum " presses, but they're very expensive and take up a lot of floor space.
-Still, compared to a wide format printer and as part of business expenses, they're not completly out of line.
+If your projects are within 16x20 inches, you might want to consider an affordable flatbed hot press, perhaps something by Seal (I have one that's over fifty years old and still working).
+With the right materials, you can mount and laminate in a single pass.
+Larger flatbed presses and "hot glass vacuum" presses are available but they are expensive and occupy a lot of space.
+Still, as part of business expenses, they can be justified compared to wide-format printers.

-Now, there are other ways to get durable textured prints.
-There are canvas and linen textured papers, and with an overcoating such as Premier EcoShield (waterbased hvlp spray, gloss/satin/matte avail) you can drymount or cold laminate your output on hardboard and coat them and still enjoy a measure of abrasion and UV resistance.
+There are alternative methods to achieve durable, textured prints.
+For instance, canvas and linen textured papers paired with an overcoating such as Premier EcoShield (water-based HVLP spray available in gloss, satin, or matte) allow you to dry mount or cold laminate your prints on hardboard while gaining abrasion and UV resistance.

-Yidu are exported all over the world and different industries with quality first.
-Our belief is to provide our customers with more and better high value-added products.
+Yidu is a global supplier committed to quality first.
+Our goal is to provide customers with high-value products.
 Let's create a better future together.

 The Essentials of Laminating: What You Need to Know